oliverscheer/oliverscheer/README.md

 - 🤔 My [homepage](https://oliverscheer.net)

-- 🔭 I’m currently working
-  - on Azure, GitHub, Synapse, PurView, Functions, Python, and some more things.
-  - with an awesome team and great engineers from our international customers.

 - 💬 Ask me about ...
   - C#, .net,  Bash, WSL2, Python, ...
   - DevOps on GitHub & Azure DevOps